Universal Analog Computation: Fra\"iss\'e Limits of Dynamical Systems: The universal and homogeneous nondeterministic system

 \item[(\ref{itm: notion of universality approximation})] Whether $(U,T)$ is approximation universal depends on the understanding of `approximation'.
 Simulation understood as an ef-pair is, in a sense, best possible approximation, so in this sense $(U,T)$ is approximation universal.
 But a sense of a universal function approximator (as with neural networks or differential equations) is not available in our general setting here, as there are no associated real-valued functions that can approximate a given function.

 \end{itemize}

 \emph{Complexity}.
 One would expect the universal system to be a very `complicated' or `complex' object since it contains every other system.
-However, at least its dynamics is in fact very simple: its orbits consist of at most two states.
-This surprising fact is known for the universal profinite graph, proven by \textcite[prop.~12]{Camerlo2010} (also discussed by~\cite{Geschke2022}).
+However, it actually is surprisingly simple, as we will show now: Its state space is a Cantor space (i.e., isomorphic to $2^\omega$), and its dynamics has no complicated long-term behavior because the orbits consist of at most two states.
+The latter, surprising fact is known for the universal profinite graph, proven by \textcite[prop.~12]{Camerlo2010} (also discussed by~\cite{Geschke2022}).
 However, in our systems setting, a much simpler proof is available.